 This website is run by Elizabeth Macaulay-Lewis, an associate professor at The Graduate Center, The City University of New York, who trained as a classical archaeologist.
 She was most surprised (if not downright confused) to see a modified version of the Arch of Constantine stuck to the Central Park West facade of the American Museum of Natural History and as such is now rather obsessed with tracking down ancient architecture in New York City.
 Rather than keeping this interest to herself (and in her scholarly publications), she also decided that creating a website that scholars, researchers, students, and teachers could use might be of help and interest to archaeologists, classicists, historians, language teachers in the New York Area who are looking for interesting and innovative ways to engage their students.

 Its development has been enthusiastically supported by a grant from Classical Association of the Atlantic States.
-A series of podcasts is also being developed as a part of this project.
+A series of podcasts was also developed as a part of this project.